shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 ## Part 2.
 Custom Analysis on Pre-Built Profitability Subject Area

--    Oracle Analytics for Fusion ERP is designed to provide finance teams with the best of both worlds – fast, accurate, access to the latest data from your system of record, along with easy self-service analysis and customization.
+-    Oracle Fusion ERP Analytics is designed to provide finance teams with the best of both worlds – fast, accurate, access to the latest data from your system of record, along with easy self-service analysis and customization.
 -   Let's do some more exploration.
 Here we will introduce you to the out of the box GL profitability analysis and subject area and show you how to customize and extend to create new analysis and reports.

 ### **Step 1:**

--   Starting from the My P&L deck, we’re going to drill into the out of the box Net Income Analysis.
+-   Starting from the **My P&L** deck, we’re going to drill into the out of the box Net Income Analysis.

--   Click the **Net Income KPI** card **hamburger menu icon**.
+-   Click the **Net Income PL** card **hamburger menu icon**.

 ![](./images/2-1a.png " ")